Who should take these courses?

 There are no required books.

 The online learning modules and PDF readings are stored within the OOEd platform.
 However, the following books are highly recommended for deeper study:

-This course had its beginnings 8 years ago as it became the foundational education experience for the M.S. in Sustainable Design program at Philadelphia University.
+The courses had their beginnings 10 years ago as it became the foundational education experience for the M.S. in Sustainable Design program at Philadelphia University.
 Over that time, more than 300 students have taken the course both on-campus and on-line.
 Because the course has traditionally included students from any major it is purposely broad in scope.
-The course has evolved into a very deep exploration of sustainability values followed by a comprehensive presentation of corresponding sustainable design methodologies (introduced in the second MOOC course beginning in May 2015).
-Each week remains broad in scope with opportunities for students to take very deep dives into the content.
+The course has evolved into a survey of sustainability values followed by a presentation of corresponding sustainable design methodologies (introduced in the second MOOC course beginning in the Summer of 2017).
+Each week remains broad in scope with opportunities for students to take a closer lookinto the content with the support of the course instructor and online discussion facilitators.
 The M.S. in Sustainable Design Program has received awards from the United States Green Building Council and the National Institute of Building Science.
-Over 150 students have graduated from the program since 2006.
+Over 200 students have graduated from the program since 2006.

 To request more information fill out our form.